gjoncas/gjoncas.github.io/posts/2021-02-16-computational-psychoanalysis.markdown

 In relating to other people, we have two main strategies.
 The first, empathy, amounts to simulation: how you would react in the same scenario.
 Yet, in the absence of analogous experiences, this can go wildly astray, with no self-correcting mechanism.
-By contrast, sympathy is cognitive modeling: following *why* someone would feel a certain way, even if they think very differently from you.
+By contrast, sympathy is cognitive modeling — following *why* someone would feel a certain way, even if they think very differently from you.

 Most of us get through life by mining our past for analogies, but at extremes this breaks down.
 From historians trying to reconstruct forms of life of the ancient Greeks,